You are NOT going to believe what you can do with the XPOR web platform!

 We'd make that an Association - "The Elder Wand" - "Owned By" - "Harry Potter" - that's your model!

-Okay, so the wand was also owned by a few Wizards.
+The Elder Wand was also owned by a few other Wizards.
 We can add them all into XPOR and associate them to the wand.

 List them out on a Form, with any details you might want to include - how long they owned it, who they killed, what their patronus was ...